donaldducky/jekyll-cssminify/README.md

 ## Specifying an alternative output destination

 If, for whatever reason, you wish to override the default output location for your generated, minified file.
 Create a configuration called 'CssMinify.yml' in your `<root>` directory.
-In this configuration file you can use the following syntax to set a destination directory:
+In this configuration file you can use the following syntax to set a destination directory (relative to the Jekyll site output directory):

-`destination: '/alternative_location/css/'`
+`destination: 'alternative_location/css/'`

 # Overview